MZSFighters/mcp-screening-benchmark/README.md

 # MMTV-Breast Cancer Literature Screening Benchmark

 A high-quality, expert-validated benchmark dataset for evaluating language model performance on complex biomedical literature classification tasks.
+This dataset was curated and used in this [preprint](https://arxiv.org/abs/2512.06502)

 ## 📋 Dataset Overview